danimarinova/web/_pages/supervision.md

 ---
 title: "Supervision & Teaching"
-excerpt: "I am currently accepting new PhD students working on gender, social policy, parental leave, and political representation at UAB."
+description: "I am currently accepting new PhD students working on gender, social policy, parental leave, and political representation at UAB."
 ---

 I am currently accepting new PhD students.
 I welcome applicants drawn to research at the intersection of gender, social policy, and political representation.
 Students interested in developing strong quantitative training alongside substantive expertise will find a good fit here.
 I work primarily with quantitative and causal-inference methods: panel data, survey and field experiments, and original data collection.